Egg Foo Yung is a classic and somewhat retro Chinese comfort food dish. This easy Asian recipe can be enjoyed for breakfast, lunch, or dinner.

-If you’re wondering why the dish doesn’t look like the traditional Chinese style pancake, I’m still recovering from shoulder surgery and it turns out flipping a full size omelet shaped breakfast is more difficult than I expected with the use of only one good arm.
-The final dish was delicious but looked more like Egg Fu Yung scramble.
+If you’re wondering why the dish doesn’t look like the traditional Chinese style pancakes, I’m still recovering from shoulder surgery.
+As it turns out, flipping a full size omelet shaped breakfast with the use of only one good arm is more difficult than I expected .
+The final dish was delicious, but looks more like an Egg Foo Yung scramble.

 - 2 boneless chicken breast (sliced thinly)